seung-lab/fastremap/README.md

 - **remap:** Custom relabeling of values in an array from a dictionary.
 - **remap_from_array:** Same as remap, but the map is an array where the key is the array index and the value is the value.
 - **remap_from_array_kv:** Same as remap, but the map consists of two equal sized arrays, the first containing keys, the second containing values.
-- **asfortranarray:** Perform an in-place matrix transposition for square and cubic arrays, standard numpy algorithm otherwise.
+- **asfortranarray:** Perform an in-place matrix transposition for rectangular arrays if memory is contiguous, standard numpy otherwise.
-- **ascontiguousarray:** Perform an in-place matrix transposition for square and cubic arrays, standard numpy algorithm otherwise.
+- **ascontiguousarray:** Perform an in-place matrix transposition for rectangular arrays if memory is contiguous, standard numpy algorithm otherwise.

 ## C++ Usage